piyusdev2006/devTinder/homework.md

 - Think about all corner cases and handle them
 - Read about {$or} and {$and} in mongoose
 - read about schema.pre() and schema.post() functions
+- ALWAYS THINK ABOUT CORNER CASES AND HANDLE THEM

 - read more about indexes in mongodb
 - why do we need indexes in database